pcotret/password-dictionaries/README.md

 # password-dictionaries
-Dictionaries extracted from a Kali distro.
+- Dictionaries from an (old) Backtrack 5 r3.

-Update: 2023-10-27.
+- Dictionaries extracted from a Kali distro.